 It may be tempting to size a variable frequency drive (VFD) based on horsepower alone.
 Did you know there are six other factors you should take into consideration to ensure that you specify the correct AC drive for your application?

-Read below to learn more about the six factors you should be considering when choosing a VFD.
+Read below to learn more about the different factors:

 Full Load Amperage